Integralist/Style-Guides/CSS Style Guide.md

 <!--[if gt IE 9]><!--> <html dir="ltr" lang="en"> <!--<![endif]-->
 ```

-...this helps me keep my CSS modules together and more easily maintainable.
+...this helps keep your CSS modules together and more easily maintainable.

-But since dropping IE7 support AND implementing a more modular (OOCSS) approach to writing my CSS I've found IE related bugs (although still apparent) have pretty much fallen off the radar compared to previously!
+Since we dropped IE7 support AND implemented a more modular (OOCSS) approach to writing our CSS we've found IE related bugs (although still apparent) have pretty much fallen off the radar compared to previously!